sudoyashi/Joshis-Garage/_posts/2024-01-09-megasquirt2.markdown

 ![Megasquirt TPS](https://www.sudoyashi.com/assets/img/cabby/megasquirt/megasquirt-tps.jpg)

 The ECU supplies the sensor with voltage and ground and completes a circuit.
 The sensor houses a potentiometer, a resistor that changes with position.
 The TPS is mounted on the throttle linkage and moves with the throttle plates.
-As the throttle plate opens and closes, the position modulates the resistance and creates a specific voltage output (pin 3).
+As the throttle plate opens and closes, the resistance changes and is sent as an output (pin 3).
 The ECU reads the voltage and digitally tells the ECU the throttle is at the *x* position.

 **Table: Throttle Position Sensor (TPS) pinout**<br>
 Part: HONDA 255478286857